rdegges/rdegges-blog/articles/2010/the-asterisk-spooling-daemon.md

 ## Conclusion

-I’m hoping to do a few more articles that demistify other parts of Asterisk in depth (with code and examples).
-This is my first, and I know it doesn’t touch on the complex topics like threading and synchronous / asynchronous channels, but I assure you I’ll write some future articles which cover those parts in extreme depth.
+I'm hoping to do a few more articles that demistify other parts of Asterisk in depth (with code and examples).
+This is my first, and I know it doesn't touch on the complex topics like threading and synchronous / asynchronous channels, but I assure you I'll write some future articles which cover those parts in extreme depth.

 If you want to keep up with future articles, and random other thoughts,